BradleyMatera/dids/README.md

-# Decentralized Identifiers (DIDs) Documentation
+# Brad's Personal DIDs Research Repository

-This repository contains comprehensive documentation on Decentralized Identifiers (DIDs), covering theoretical foundations, implementation details, and practical applications.
+This repository contains Bradley Matera's comprehensive academic research on Decentralized Identifiers (DIDs), covering theoretical foundations, implementation methodologies, and practical applications.

-## Documentation Website
+## Research Website

-The documentation is organized for GitHub Pages and can be accessed at:
+The full research documentation is organized for academic reference and can be accessed at:

 [https://bradleymatera.github.io/dids/](https://bradleymatera.github.io/dids/)

+## Access Notice

+This scholarly collection is primarily maintained for academic purposes.
+Access to certain advanced implementation details and research findings may require appropriate academic credentials or invitation.
+Please ensure proper citation when referencing this work in academic publications.

-## Documentation Structure
+## Research Structure

-The documentation is organized into the following sections:
+The documentation is organized into the following scholarly sections:

 1. [Overview of DIDs](docs/overview/)
 2. [DID Methods and Trust Models](docs/methods/)